Somerset Operating Company to close in 90 days

 The closure has been expected since early May, when the state Department of Environmental Conservation announced it was adopting more "stringent" carbon dioxide emissions limits for power plants, intended to phase out the use of coal in energy generation.

 In a deactivation notice filed with state regulators on Nov.
-15, the plant owner, Riesling Power LLC, cited the stricter emissions rules as well as "deteriorating market conditions."
+15, the plant owner, Hereot Power Holdings, cited the stricter emissions rules as well as "deteriorating market conditions."

+The New York Independent System Operator (NYISO) and the New York Public Service Commission will assess Hereot's deactivation request.

+If NYISO determines the plant is needed to ensure a reliable power grid, the plant will not be able to shut down as planned, according to Somerset Supervisor Daniel Engert.

+“There’s a small ray of hope that the plant won’t be able to shut down because of reliability of the grid," Engert said.

-The 685-megawatt facility, located on Lake Road, employs 55 people, down from 78 employees in August 2018.
-Those employees are expected to be laid off, except for some who may be retained for remediation and plant closure work.
+The 685-megawatt facility, located on Lake Road, employs 55 people, down from a peak of 210 employees.
+If the closure is approved, those remaining employees are expected to be laid off, except for some who may be retained for remediation and plant closure work.

 The closure will mark the end of coal-fired energy generation in the state.

-In July, New York Power Authority awarded the company 10 MW of hydropower, far less than the 125 MW that Riesling had sought for data center development.
-Riesling is seeking an additional power allocation from NYPA and economic assistance from Empire State Development.
+In July, New York Power Authority awarded the company 10 MW of hydropower, far less than the 125 MW that Heorot had sought for its proposal.
+Heorot is seeking an additional power allocation from NYPA and economic assistance from Empire State Development.

 "It would enable us to address the governor's environmental policy goal of eliminating coal while also transitioning to a new greener economy in New York, said Michael Enright, managing director of Beowulf Energy LLC, which manages the Somerset plant.